New Zealand COVID-19 cases drop for second day amid lockdowns | Health

 New Zealand COVID-19 cases drop for second day amid lockdowns

 New Zealand's government on Tuesday reported that new COVID-19 cases fell for a second day, down to 49, amid the tight lockdown the country undertook during the latest outbreak this month.
-The total number of cases in the outbreak, which broke a six-month period with no cases, is 612, with 597 in New Zealand's largest city of Auckland and 15 in the capital Wellington.
+Except for a small number of cases in February, New Zealand was mainly coronavirus-free for months, until an outbreak of the Delta variant imported from Australia prompted Ardern to order a snap nationwide lockdown on Aug.
+17.

 New Zealand's government on Tuesday reported that new COVID-19 cases fell for a second day, down to 49, amid the tight lockdown the country undertook during the latest outbreak this month.

 Around 1.7 million Aucklanders will remain in strict level 4 lockdown for another two weeks, while restrictions for the remainder of the country will ease slightly from Wednesday.
-Schools, offices and public venues will still remain shut nationwide, but businesses will be allowed to operate contactless services.
+Police placed checkpoints at the outskirts of Auckland to ensure no non-essential movement was allowed into the city.

 "It is sobering to see six cases in the outbreak are under the age of one," he said But he added that the public health measures in place were slowing the spread of the virus and cases will continue to decline.